jtroxel/Objects-In-Practice/test-objects/readme.md

     // Do more stuff, return something
 }
 ```

 When you have a collaborator of your CUT, it often makes sense to create a double that just fulfills the interactions with the hunk of code you are testing.
 These special objects are called Stubs.
+Often, when using stub helpers provided by the language or libraries, we're talking about a complete imposter that only provides the interactions provided before the action of the test.

 In Groovy, you can use the built in Mocking (stubs are tangled up with mocks in this case).
 Or you can just use coercion to create your stub, since for typical "thin" stubs all we care about is the interactions, the stub can be completely fake otherwise.